jamesbvaughan/jamesbvaughan.com/content/_index.md

 where I was introduced to many of the things that I'm into today, including climbing, computers, music, movies, and people.

-After high school, I moved to Los Angeles to go to school at UCLA.
+After high school, I moved to Los Angeles to go learn about computers at UCLA.
-After graduating moved up to San Francisco where I worked on cloud infrastructure and operating systems at Stripe.
+I then came up to San Francisco where I spent a few years working on cloud infrastructure at Stripe.

-Currently, I work at [Arcol](https://arcol.io) helping build the future of building design software.
+Currently, I'm working at [Arcol](https://arcol.io) where I'm learning more about web technology and graphics, and helping build the future of building design software.

 I try to spend my free time slacklining, climbing, listening to music<span id="song"></span>,